Marriage Counseling and Couple’s Therapy

 The more you trust your therapist, the easier it is for him or her to help.
 Naturally, you and your partner may have difficulty being open and honest in the beginning but try your best.
 The sooner you work through the issues, the sooner you can leave them in the past.

 Couple’s therapy is a powerful relationship tool.
-Many couples report that they noticed positive changes within the first few sessions.
+Many couples report noticeable positive changes within the first few sessions.
 Some of the changes reported were that couples felt better equipped to resolve past incidents, identify conflicts and recognize anger and how to work through it.
-Instead of falling into old patterns, many couples were able to build a closer collaboration.
+Instead of falling into old patterns, many couples were able to build a closer partnership.

-If you feel that you and your partner may have taken a wrong turn in your relationship, consider couple’s therapy.
-If you would like more information, consider contacting one of our experienced therapists at [http://jacksonvillecenterforcounseling.com/]
+If you feel that you and your partner may have taken a wrong turn in your relationship, consider couple’s therapy to get you going in the right direction.
+If you would like more information, consider contacting one of our experienced therapists at the Jacksonville Center for Counseling.